TheCodeBlacksmith/AutoCounter/README.md

 # AutoCounter
-A simple counter that can be automated to count at a specifc interval
+A simple counter that can be automated to count at a specific interval automatically.